fastify/proxy-addr/README.md

 ```

 This function is meant to be optimized for use against every request.
-It is recommend to compile a trust function up-front for the trusted
+It is recommended that a trust function be compiled up-front for the
-configuration and pass that to `proxyaddr(req, trust)` for each request.
+trusted configuration and passed to proxyaddr(req, trust) for each request.

 ## Testing